How to Load Weather Data Using Python?

 #If start date only is specified, a single historical or forecast day will be retrieved

-#If both start and and end date are specified, a date range will be retrieved
+#If both start and end date are specified, a date range will be retrieved

 StartDate = ''